 Fry semolina

-- In another pot, heat clarified butter and fry cardomom powder, cloves and semolina.
-Fry until semolina color changes and fragrant.
+- In another pot, heat clarified butter and fry cardamom powder and cloves.
+Now, add semolina and toast for 5 minutes.
+Fry until the semolina is fragrant and its color changes to a light golden.
 Semolina burns quickly so stir constantly.

 - Garnish with pistachio and almonds.